SaraGar/englishforeveryone/README.md

 After that, execute php bin/console doctrine:schema:update --force to create the tables.
 Populate the tables with the initial set of data that you can find inside the file dataSeeding.sql, on the project root.

+You will have 3 users: admin, teacher and student, all of them with password = 123456 and different roles.

 Note that this is a work in progress, and also my first project using Symfony 4.
 Any advice would be greatly appreciated!

 TODO list: